localoptimum/sandman/README.md

-Benchmarked against standard code (VITESS) the raw computation is x18 faster than existing code, but there is also the geometry inversion which makes it crazy fast.
+Benchmarked against standard code (VITESS) the raw computation is x18 faster than existing code, but there is also the geometry inversion which makes it plain crazy.

 ### Why?
 What?
 How?